khigakisugar/SidecarDevTools/README.md

-Backbone Developer Tools
+Sidecar Developer Tools
 ========================

+Sidecar Developer Tools (SDT) is based on [Backbone Developer Tools][4] project.

 BDT is an extension for Chrome Developer Tools which helps in debugging Backbone-based apps.
 It's been developed by [Tomasz Szczęśniak-Szlagowski][1] and released under the [MIT License][2].
 It makes use of [Backbone.Debug][3] by Andrew Terris.

-Pull requests are welcome!
+If you want to contribute to this project, please read the [Contributing Guidelines](CONTRIBUTING.md).

 Installing
 ----------

-### Web Store

-BDT is yet to be released, so you need to install it manually.

 ### Manually